 What’s the thing you LOVE to do in your city that you never get to do?

 I love to bike around the canal on my 90's Giant road bike, as fast as I can go!
 Same in the winter - ice skating as far and as fast as possible on the canal.
 I never get to do it because I'm the only speed demon among my friends, and we like to do things together.

 What’s the most decadent / extreme dish you ever ate in Ottawa and where did you get it?

 That would hands down be the Cabane à Sucre Au Pied De Cochon near Montreal during maple syrup season.
-Think 7 courses of elaborately presented seasonal Quebecois dishes with foie gras, maple butter, pork, and pastry - and enough leftovers to fill 3 takeout containers each.
-The reservation process is quite involved but it's an experience like no other and is a hilariously extreme intro to French-Canadian cuisine.
+Think 7 courses of foie gras, maple butter, pork, and pastry.

 What’s the most expensive restaurant / spa / hotel you’ve ever been to in Ottawa?
 How much did it cost and what did you get there?